EmperorMew/cmc_api/README.md

 * Add your API_Key
 * Set the rate limit
-* Remove "dao" placeholder and enter your desired tag.
+* Remove "dao" placeholder and enter your desired tag
+* A list of addresses that match the criteria will be returned